The 67th Legislative Session is in full swing.

 The North Dakota Medical Association discusses issues relating to health insurance and medical liability insurance with the Insurance Commissioner and Insurance Department staff.

 The North Dakota Medical Association communicates with the Governor's office on issues relating to the Governor's role, including state agencies such as the Department of Human Services, Health Department, and Workforce Safety & Insurance.

 The North Dakota Medical Association routinely provides comments and other input into decisionmaking at Workforce Safety & Insurance.
-Michael Quast, MD serves on the WSI Board of Directors representing NDMA.
-Other physicians serve on the WSI Pharmacy & Therapeutics Committee and Medical Advisory Council.
+NDMA physicians serveand provide input on the WSI Board of Directors.